LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Method

-Consider a classifier $\mathcal{C} \in \mathbb{R}^{d \times C}$, where $C$ is the number of classes.
-This classifier can be learned during training for a supervised classification task (e.g., ImageNet) or can be formed from text embeddings of class descriptions for a zero-shot classifier, as in the case of vision-language models like CLIP, generating a prediction $\bar{y}$.
-This prediction $\bar{y}$ is obtained by passing the aggregated feature representation of the ViT, noted $\bar{z}$, through the classifier $\mathcal{C}$ and selecting the class with the highest activation:

-The following is the description of how to obtain the explainability map for a single layer, using the last layer as an example and then how to generalize it to multiple layers.
+Consider a mapping model $\mathcal{C} \in \mathbb{R}^{d \times C}$, that maps the token dimension $d$ to $C$ logits.
+This classifier can be learned during training for a supervised classification task (e.g., ImageNet) and in that case $C$ is the number of classes.
+Or it can be formed from text embeddings of some prompts in the case of zero-shot classifier, \textit{e.g.,} vision-language models like CLIP, then $C$ is the number of prompts.
+For a given layer $l$, the mapping model $\mathcal{C}$ then generates a prediction $\bar{y}^l$, which can be the output of the classifier or, in case of vision-language models, the vector of results of dot products of the text and image embeddings.
+This prediction $\bar{y}^l$ is obtained by passing the aggregated feature representation of the ViT, noted $\bar{z}^l$, through the mapping $\mathcal{C}$: Note that most explainability methods only use the final outputs of the model.
+We argue that also leveraging intermediate representations is beneficial (see Section~\ref{subsec:layer_abl}).
+The following we first describe how to obtain the explainability map for a single layer, using an arbitrary layer $l$ as an example and then generalize it to multiple layers.
 The overall method is visualized Figure~\ref{fig:method_figure}.

-\textbf{Process for a Single Layer:} To compute a 2D map that highlights the image regions most influential for the model's prediction of a particular class, we focus on the activation with respect to the target class $\hat{c}$, denoted by $s = \bar{y}_{[\hat{c}]}$.
+\textbf{Process for a Single Layer:} To compute a 2D map that highlights the image regions most influential for the model's prediction of a particular class, we focus on the activation with respect to the target class/prompt $\hat{c}$, denoted by $s^l = \bar{y}^l_{[\hat{c}]}$.
 The attention operation within a ViT is key to information sharing, and thus our method concentrates on this process.
+We compute the gradient of the activation $s^l$ with respect to the attention map of layer $l$, as shown in Figure~\ref{fig:method_single_layer}, denoted as $\mathbf{A}^l \in \mathbb{R}^{h \times n \times n}$: